MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Remove-Job.md

 This cmdlet returns no output.

 ## NOTES

+PowerShell includes the following aliases for `Remove-Job`:

+- All platforms:
+  - `rjb`

 A PowerShell job creates a new process.
 When the job completes, the process exits.
 When `Remove-Job` is run, the job's state is removed.